 The harassing company pays our fees.

-The Simon’s Agency website claims a 50-year history of success in the collections industry.
-The majority of Simon’s clients are in the healthcare industry, and they cite good “bedside manner” in dealing with patient delinquent debts as one of their strengths.
+The majority of Simon’s Agency’s clients are in the healthcare industry, and they cite good “bedside manner” in dealing with patient delinquent debts as one of their strengths.
 Recently, aided by advances in technology, Simon’s has expanded into other areas of debt collection, including consumer credit; commercial loans; government municipalities; and membership-based debt collection for record clubs, music clubs, and gyms.

 “The Simon’s Method” uses a four-step process to ensure high recovery rates: file placement; data scrubbing; debtor contact; and remittance to clients.
 Simon’s offers cash rewards to clients who place accounts with them, and all files are uploaded using technology designed for the needs of collection agencies.
 During data scrubbing, trained collectors review files for outdated contact information and other sources of information useful in the collection process; all debtors are contacted within 48 hours of placement; and Simon’s cites as a strength its policy of paying clients monthly rather than at the conclusion of all debt recovery.

 The Simon’s Agency hosts a separate website for consumers, www.paysimons.com.
 Neither the commercial site nor the consumer site offer much information about federal debt collection laws like the Fair Debt Collections Practices Act (FDCPA) or the Fair Credit Reporting Act (FCRA).
 The consumer site hosts a Frequently Asked Questions page, but most of the questions are about how to make payments.
 Their web-based contact form does not notify site visitors of their rights under the FDCPA or the FCRA.